bockp/Edge-Detection-project/edges.md

 The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[^SOB1968], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.

-It is based on the 1st derivative, or gradient, of the gray level intensity function [Equation.1].
+It is based on the gradient of the gray level intensity function, which is a 2D measure of the 1st derivative[Equation.1].

 ![Equation.1](images/gradient.jpg)